List of Dynasty (1981 TV series) characters: Main

-Amanda is the second daughter (last born of four) of Blake and Alexis, raised in London as Amanda Bedford by Alexis's cousin Rosalind Bedford.
+Amanda is the younger daughter (last born of four) of Blake and Alexis, raised in London as Amanda Bedford by Alexis's cousin Rosalind Bedford.
 She was hidden from Blake out of spite by Alexis, who discovered she was pregnant after he ran her out of Denver.
 Amanda marries Prince Michael of Moldavia, and is later the lover of Dex, Clay Fallmont and chauffeur Michael Culhane.